 A further limitation of most current architectures is the static nature of service provision.
 In OSI protocols, the value of a QoS parameter remains the same through the lifetime of a connection: i.e. once negotiated a QoS parameter is never re-negotiated.
 One implication of this is that users cannot dynamically adjust the connection QoS without undergoing a disconnection/re-establishment phase or opt for trade-offs in the face of limited resources.
-For example, users cannot choose to scale back the quality of an existing video connection from colour to monochrome to allow the possibility of opening a new audio connection.
+For example, users cannot choose to reduce the quality of an existing video connection from colour to monochrome to allow the possibility of opening a new audio connection.
 Another implication is that the service-provider is committed to provide the QoS over the lifetime of the connection.
 If the provider is unable to maintain its commitment there is no mechanism to inform the user and allow her to request a suitably lower QoS.
 The only option is for the provider to unilaterally close the connection.

 To address these deficiencies we are designing an integrated quality of service architecture (QoS-A) which spans both end-systems and networks and takes the support of performance QoS for a wide range of applications as its primary goal.
 The QoS-A retains the best effort service model as a special case but augments it with new classes of service providing hard and soft end-to-end performance guarantees.
-These service classes are designed to fit into a highly dynamic application environment and thus provide facilities such as performance monitoring, notification of QoS degradation and in service QoS renegotiation in addition to the traditional facilities.
+These service classes are designed to fit into a highly dynamic application environment and thus provide facilities such as performance monitoring, notification of QoS degradation and in service QoS re-negotiation in addition to the traditional facilities.

 In addition to the need for a richer service model which allows the QoS requirements of the new applications to be fully specified, the QoS-A requires the integration of a range of QoS configurable protocols and mechanisms in both the end-system and the network.
 In end-systems, these include thread scheduling, buffer allocation, jitter correction and co-ordination over multiple related connections [Campbell,92a].
-In communications systems, protocol support such as end-to-end QoS negotiation, renegotiation and indication of QoS degradation are required [Boerjan,92].
-In networks, suitable resource reservation protocols [Zhang,93] and service disciplines in switch queues are needed [Keshav,91] [Parekh,92] [Hyman,93].
+In communications systems, protocol support such as end-to-end QoS negotiation, re-negotiation and indication of QoS degradation are required [Boerjan,92].
+In networks, suitable resource reservation protocols [Zhang,93a] and service disciplines in switch queues are needed [Zhang,93b] [Parekh,92].
 The QoS-A also provides a framework for the maintenance and management of QoS over all system layers.
 This includes management functions such as admission control for new connections and monitoring to ensure that QoS levels are being maintained by the service provider.

-This paper describes a QoS-A, primarily focusing on the transport layer.
-Section 2 provides an overview of the QoS-A and introduces the central notions of flow and flow management.
-Section 3 then describes a multimedia enhanced transport service (METS) interface based on the notion of a service contract agreed between the transport service user and the network provider.
+This paper describes aspects of the QoS-A, primarily focusing on the transport layer.
+Section 2 provides an overview the QoS-A and introduces the central notions of flow and flow management.
+Section 3 then describes a multimedia enhanced transport service interface based on the notion of a service contract agreed between the transport service user and the network provider.
 Following this, section 4 describes the means by which services contracted at the transport layer are realised in terms of mechanisms.
-These include the transport protocol itself together with a low level transport QoS manager and an overseeing flow management entity.
-In section 5 we present our ATM based implementation of a QoS-A using a QoS enhanced Chorus micro-kernel for end-system support.
-An extended related work section for the reader's interest follows in section 6., and finally in section 7. we presents our conclusion and future work.
+These include the transport protocol itself together with a low level transport QoS manager and an overseeing flow management server.
+Finally, section 5 compares our design to related work in the field and section 6 presents our conclusion and future work.